arvindb95/old_arvind_website/_pages/about.md

 I worked on localising transients using the Cadmium Zinc Telluride Imager on board AstroSat for my [Masters Thesis](/projects/3_project).

 You can read more about my research projects in the [Research tab](/research).
-My contact information is at the bottom of this page.
+My contact information can be accessed from the icons at the bottom of the page.